Boston Harbor Cruises and Tours

 Take a ride on the wild side . . .
 Codzilla!

-Thrill-seekers, kids, and lunatics love Codzilla.
-If there were an award for "Wildest Daytime Boston Harbor Cruises Experience," Codzilla would win, hands down.
+Thrill-seekers, teenagers, and lunatics love Codzilla.
+If there were an award for "Wildest Boston Harbor Cruise," Codzilla would win, hands down.

 If you're more into sensation than sightseeing or just looking to have some fun, this Boston Harbor cruise is the ride for you!

-What other kinds of Boston cruises can you take?
+What other kinds of cruises can you take?

 Lots of more specialized types of Boston Harbor cruises are available.
 Here are a few entertaining options you should check out: